hidny/PolycubeTransferMatrixAlgoPort/README.md

 http://kevingong.com/Polyominoes/Enumeration.html

 Notable diffs between the paper's algo and my algo:

-1) My signature implementation is more compact because I want to save space and not use anything more complex than a 64 bit number.
+1) My signature implementation is more compact because I want to save space and not use anything more complex than a 64-bit number.

 2) I had to be creative with how to figure out if the min num squares is too high.
 The paper didn't go into details about it, so I came up with something on my own.
 It involved 3 functions where 2 of them call each other recursively.
 There might be a better way, but I couldn't figure it out.